ngtaylor/EE460J-Final-Project/docs/index.md

 Overall the results were pretty good, though we could have had more gains in accuracy with an increase in epochs.
 We used the base BERT model, which is a 12-layer, 110 million parameter neural network and had fairly good results, but there is also a large BERT model that is a 24-layer, 340 million parameter neural network that is likely to have yielded even better results.

 ## CONCLUSION
+Out of our two main approaches to sentiment analysis, we have found that the BERT model yields a higher validation accuracy than a neural network approach.
+This is likely due to the fact that the BERT model was created in order to learn and predict relationships of words in particular.
+In the future, we may further improve the BERT model by using a larger and more advanced version of it.
+However, with the BERT model, there is a tradeoff of higher accuracy for a longer computation time, so that is a drawback to this type of model.
+While the neural network was about 6% less accurate than the BERT model, it ran 6 epochs in 30 minutes, while the BERT model took 8 hours to run 1 epoch.
+Another observation of our results is that we tried several common binary classification models in the end, and 3 models (Naive Bayes, SVC, Logistic Regression) were able to perform better than or equal to our neural network.
+Overall, we feel as though we were able to get reasonable prediction accuracy with both of our main models, but the BERT model is ideal for sentiment analysis.

 ## REFERENCES
 <https://machinelearningmastery.com/use-word-embedding-layers-deep-learning-keras/>